Course Missive

 Late days are expected to cover clustering of due dates and job interviews.
 For sickness and other issues of wellbeing, please obtain a note from health services or a Dean and communicate with Daniel; the TAs will not be involved in handling these.

-As projects build upon each other, it is important to start early and quickly recover from late handins.
+As some of the projects build upon each other, it is important to start early and quickly recover from late handins.

 Diversity and Inclusion